|STEP 1: Report your (residence and mailing) change of address within 30 days after you move. ARS § 20–286(C).

 - Immediately report a change to your residence address, your mailing address, your e-mail address and your telephone numbers.
-If the licensee is an individual, use the Insurance Professional License Update System (IPLUS) to update the residence and mailing addresses and telephone numbers.
+Submit an address change to the Insurance Licensing Section using Form L-CHG (click here to download).

 - Keep your business address in Arizona until you obtain a resident license from the insurance department in your new home state.

 - Many states will require you to cancel your Arizona resident license in order to become licensed as a resident in the new home state.
 To do this, submit a request for a clearance letter (Form L-CLR).
 See the "Clearance Letter" section below for important instructions.

 STEP 3: Notify us that you have your new resident license within 30 days of obtaining the resident license in your new home state.
 ARS § 20–287(B).

 - Send e-mail to Licensing@azinsurance.gov containing the following information:

 - Your full name (first, middle and last);

 - The state to which you relocated and your insurance license number in that state.